waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Level caps: 0 badges=12, 1=21, etc.

 ### B. Resource Management
 - SPROUT's TACKLE (1 PP) is reserved *exclusively* for the Brock battle.
-Wild encounters must be handled with LEECH SEED or by running.
+Wild encounters must be handled with status moves or by running.
-- Conserve PP on all low-count moves.
+- A turn in battle is only consumed by selecting FIGHT, PKMN, ITEM, or RUN.
+Navigating menus does not pass a turn.

-### C. Untested Assumptions
+### C. Active Hypothesis Testing
-- **Assumption 1:** The eastern grass patch on Route 22 is the optimal training spot.
-(Could be inefficient).
+- **Hypothesis 1:** The eastern grass patch on Route 22 is the optimal training spot.
+(To be tested with `training_hotspot_tracker_agent` after this battle).
-- **Assumption 2:** SPROUT will learn a damaging Grass-type move upon leveling up.
-(Learnsets are custom; cannot be relied upon).
+- **Hypothesis 2:** SPROUT will learn a damaging Grass-type move upon leveling up.
+(Learnsets are custom; cannot be relied upon.
+Will observe upon level up).

 ## III.
 World Knowledge